lucky-wolf/DW2-XL/README.md

     - The larger capacities give the AI a much better chance of expanding at a more profitable rate without the micromanagement a Human player might indulge in.
     - Currently, the denser modules give a discount on resources required per pop, 0, 10%, 20%, and 30%.
   - Static energy requirements are much higher than vanilla.
-  - Static energy cost scales with capacity (so you're unlikely to be able to have more than 1 on a single ship).
+  - Static energy cost scales with capacity.
   - It is still entirely possible to use more than one module on a given colonizer, boosting your capacity further.
 This is the same as vanilla, but can create ships that are hard for your economy to stomach, so use wisely.

 ## DW2-XL Hull Sizes